ACT client, Oliver Hume, plays Mark, the unassuming recruit, in...Read More

 We operate a sliding scale with reduced commission rates for lower paid jobs

-If you are a skilled and dedicated professional interested in becoming a member of the agency, please email or post us your headshot and CV along with a letter explaining why a co-op is right for you.
+If you are a skilled and dedicated professional interested in becoming a member of the agency, please email us your headshot and CV along with a letter explaining why a co-op is right for you.

 - Do enclose details of any current work with your application.
 Give us plenty of notice!